awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation-serverless-application.md

 Transform: AWS::Serverless-2016-10-31
 ```

-## Submit Your AWS CloudFormation Templates and Config Files<a name="cloudformation-serverless-application-procedure-step-4"></a>
+## Submit your AWS CloudFormation templates and config files<a name="cloudformation-serverless-application-procedure-step-4"></a>

 To submit your AWS CloudFormation template and config/scripts files, grant AWS Marketplace permissions to read the Amazon S3 bucket where these files are stored\.
 To do so, update your bucket policy to include following permissions\.